leifcr/openvpn-ddns/README.md

 Maintain dns records for connecting openvpn clients

-# Features

-- generate PTR/AAAA/A records using `common_name` of the client certifcate and both internal or external ip addresses using `nsupdate`
-- support for private key
-- supports multiple forward and reverse zones and pick the first matching ip address or `common_name`

 # Usage

 The following text assumes, that an openvpn server with client certificates,